What if you could make your rent or mortgage payment go away?

 He made $10-15k over the course of a year and paid down his student loans.

-If you don’t have a down payment for a property right now, Craig said subleasing is a lot easier to get into and you don’t need much capital upfront.
+If you don’t have a down payment for a property right now, Craig said this type of rental arbitrage is a lot easier to get into and you don’t need much capital upfront.

 The only issue is that “You’re not building wealth, you’re creating a job for yourself,” Craig said.